ucr-serverless/spright/ARTIFACTS.md

 # Go to the "results" directory on your local machine
 $ cd $HOME/results

-# Creating a directory to put parking experiment related metric files
+# Creating a directory to put Motion Detection experiment related metric files
 results$ mkdir motion && cd motion

 # Run the following commands in the 'motion' directory